ghiscoding/multiple-select-modified/README.md

  - width option was not working when using "container", added some code to support it
  - `offsetLeft` (defaults to 0) if we want the drop to be offset from the select element (by default it is aligned left to the element with 0 offset)
  - `autoAdjustDropHeight` (defaults to False) when set will automatically adjust the drop (up or down) height
- - `autoAdjustDropPosition` (defaults to False) when set will automatically calculate the area with the most available space and use best possible choise for the drop to show (up or down)
+ - "autoAdjustDropPosition" (defaults to False) when set will automatically calculate the area with the most available space and use best possible choice for the drop to show (up/down and left/right)
  - `autoDropWidth` (defaults to False) when set will automatically adjust the dropdown width with the same size as the select element width
  - `autoAdjustDropWidthByTextSize` (defaults to false) when set will automatically adjust the drop (up or down) width by the text size (it will use largest text width)
  - `adjustHeightPadding` (defaults to 10) when using "autoAdjustDropHeight" we might want to add a bottom (or top) padding instead of taking the entire available space